cgsecurity/testdisk_documentation/scripted_run.rst

    photorec /cmd /dev/hda fileopt,everything,disable,jpg,enable,freespace,search

-Recover all files from freespace from each partition as detected by testdisk
+Recover all files from freespace from each partition as detected by TestDisk

 .. code-block:: none